-Joint search underway for possible distressed swimmer near Gun Beach, Guam
+Joint Search underway for possible distressed swimmer near Gun Beach, Guam

-Lt.
-Chelsea Garcia of U.S. Coast Guard Forces Micronesia/Sector Guam joins partners from Guam Fire Rescue and Helicopter Sea Combat Squadron 25 (HSC-25) at the command post in Tumon as they conduct an extensive search for a possible distressed swimmer near Gun Beach, Tumon, Guam, on June 21, 2024.
-At 12:20 a.m., the Joint Rescue Sub-Center (JRSC) Guam received a distress call reporting a possible distressed swimmer near Gun Beach.
-The swimmer is described as a Caucasian male wearing green pants.
-The Coast Guard issued an urgent marine information broadcast (UMIB) and launched a coordinated response.
-(U.S Coast Guard photo by Lt.
-Jay DeInnocentiis)
+SANTA RITA, Guam — U.S. Coast Guard Forces Micronesia/Sector Guam, in collaboration with Guam Fire Rescue and Helicopter Sea Combat Squadron 25 (HSC-25), are conducting an extensive search for a possible distressed swimmer near Gun Beach, on June 21, 2024.

+"We are asking anyone who may have information related to the case to please contact the JRSC watch at +1 671 355 4824 or email rccguam@uscg.mil," said Lt.
+Chelsea Garcia.
+"We are saturating the area with assets, and we appreciate the support of our search and rescue partners on this coordinated effort."

+As of 11 a.m., the U.S. Coast Guard Station Apra Harbor's 45-foot Response Boat-Medium (RBM) crew remains on-site, conducting thorough shoreline and reef line searches.
+Guam Fire Rescue resumed first light searches at approximately 6:20 a.m. and also deployed Jetski operators and divers.
+HSC-25 crews are conducting an additional aerial search.

 |Date Taken: